giovananog/image-watermarking/README.md

 3. Enter watermark text and choose a text color.
 4. Click "Watermark Image" to apply the watermark.
 5. Save the watermarked image using the "Save Image" button.

-;; Feel free to explore and enhance the application as needed!